Diocese of Chanthaburi

-The (Roman Catholic) Diocese of Chanthaburi (Dioecesis Chanthaburiensis, Thai: สังฆมณฑลจันทบุรี) is located in eastern central Thailand.
+The Diocese of Chanthaburi (Dioecesis Chanthaburiensis, Thai: สังฆมณฑลจันทบุรี) is a Latin Catholic ecclesiastical jurisdiction located in eastern central Thailand.
 It is a suffragan diocese of the archdiocese of Bangkok.

 The diocese covers an area of 34,000 km2, covering the provinces - Chanthaburi, Chonburi, Prachinburi, Rayong, Sa Kaeo and Trat, as well as the parts east of the Bang Pa Kong River in Chachoengsao, and Nakhon Nayok except the district Ban Na.

-As of 2009, of the 4.4 million citizens 38,918 are member of the Catholic Church.
+As of 2009, of the 4.4 million citizens 38,918 are Catholics.
 It is divided into 42 parishes, having 112 priests altogether.

 History

-On May 11, 1944 the Vicariate Apostolic of Chantaburi was split off from the Vicariate Apostolic of Bangkok.
-On December 18, 1965 it was elevated to a diocese.
+On May 11, 1944, the Vicariate Apostolic of Chantaburi was split off from the Vicariate Apostolic of Bangkok.
+On December 18, 1965, it was elevated to a diocese.